darrenlin7/happy-hauler-chatbot/README.md

 | `QA_OPEN` | "Any questions about the role?" | Questions answered by LLM; "no more" → `ENDED` (pass) |
 | `ENDED` | Pass/fail badge + summary shown | Terminal |

-### Architecture decisions
+### Design and Architecture decisions

+**Tech Stack**
+First thing I had to decide was which tech stack to use.
+I've prototyped at home with Ollama and Gradio before, but after exploring different options I settled on a stack using Python and Claude Haiku as the LLM, a Streamlit UI, and SQLite for storing past sessions.

 **State machine over pure LLM steering**
-Python handles all branching and transition logic.
-The LLM only classifies intent (returning structured JSON) and generates natural-language text.
-This guarantees the bot never skips a required question and always enforces follow-up logic correctly — even if the model returns unexpected output.
+Since the chatbot is only meant to ask 3 questions and answer specific questions about the company and role, I opted to add a state machine to control the conversation flow and keep it discrete.
+The LLM classifies intent and returns structured JSON.
+This guarantees the bot never skips a required question and always enforces follow-up logic correctly.

+**Static Data and System Prompt**
+Screening question prompts are hardcoded so have no API cost, zero latency, and consistent phrasing.
+To answer some of the candidate's questions, I created a config file to store company and state enums that are injected into the LLM and the rest of the app.
+I assumed a few of the things (location, how many days they can take off, additional benefits)

 **Two-call LLM pattern per turn**
-Each turn makes at most two API calls: one to classify intent (`interpret_response`), one to generate a response when needed (FAQ answers, summary).
-Screening question prompts are hardcoded strings — no API cost, zero latency, and perfectly consistent phrasing.
+Worked with LLM to come up with efficient way to make at most two API calls each answer: one to classify intent (`interpret_response`), one to generate a response when needed (FAQ answers, summary).

-**SQLite over an external database**
-Zero infrastructure to set up, works out of the box, easy to inspect with any SQLite viewer.
-More than adequate for this scale.

-**Streamlit multipage via `pages/` directory**
-Placing `Past_Chats.py` in the `pages/` folder gives automatic sidebar navigation with a single `streamlit run app.py` command — no routing code needed.

-**Haiku model**
-Fast, cheap, and capable enough for intent classification and short-form text generation in a screening context.
+**UI**
+I elected to keep the UI as simple as possible, with minimal styling and just using Streamlit's default components.
+Overall this is a blank slate that can be adapted to any brand's UI library.

 ---